vaibhavk-sharma/GitHub-copilot-customization/.github/instructions/node.instructions.md

 - Always validate user input using middleware or libraries like `Joi` or `Zod`.
 - Use status codes appropriately (e.g., `200`, `201`, `400`, `404`, `500`).

+## Environment & Config
+- Use **dotenv** or equivalent for environment variables.
+- Never hardcode secrets, API keys, or DB credentials.
+- Default configs should be safe for production.

 ## PostgreSQL

 - Store SQL scripts or schema migrations under `/db`.
 - Prefer parameterized queries to prevent SQL injection.
 - Use meaningful table and column names without prefixes like `tbl_`.

+## Code Quality
+- Write **JSDoc/TSDoc comments** for functions and APIs.
+- Avoid unused imports, variables, or dead code.
+- Follow **consistent naming** conventions (`camelCase` for variables, `PascalCase` for classes).